 "Let's go Dorcas," Sirius said, wrapping his arm around her and kissing Marlene on the cheek.
 Marlene touched her cheek absent-mindedly, and said a distant goodbye in return to the happy couple, who were swaying in time to their own melody.

-"You ready to go," Remus asked, holding Marlene's elbow as she watched other two leave in high spirits despite the atmosphere lately.
+"You ready to go," Remus asked, holding Marlene's elbow as she watched other two leave in high spirits.

 "Yes," she said, as if coming out of a sleep, still a bit hazy.
 He held the door, and she ducked under his arm to head outside.